Did you know April snows pink in the town of Jinhae?

 Walking towards the sea is like walking under an umbrella canape of ripe blossoms, which occasionally rain with pink flurries when a strong wind blows.
 It’s romantic, as if you’re in a Korean drama scene.
 I personally, have never experienced anything like it before.
 Keep walking and you’ll get to the boat dock where you take an excursion aboard an old Korean battle boat.
 There will be many men from the nearby naval academy to assist or provide information.

-The best spot to see the city swathed in dainty pink is the observation tower on Mt.Jangbok Park.
+The best spot to see the city swathed in dainty pink is the 9 story observation tower on Jehwangsan Park.
+The tower, symbolizes a Korean naval warship.
+It sits at the top of a 365-step staircase with a wonderful view of the city and the coastline.
+On the first and second floors of the tower is the Jinhae City Museum.
 You can take a cable car lift from the base of the mountain (near the tents) to get there or walk.
 The walk itself, isn’t steep nor will it wind you if you rest to take photos along the way.

-• Anmin Road: From Changwon to Jinhae, go through a cherry blossom street of a 5.6-km length.
+From Changwon to Jinhae, Anmin Road is a cherry blossom lined street that runs 5.6-km length.

 What else can you expect to see at the festival?